KAIST-IS521/activity1-KSAlpha/README.md

 ![Finite State Machine validating a CSV file](fsm_csv_syntax_validation.svg)

+Note: `LF` without preceding `CR` in state `U` will be rejected in the algorithm even it is not drawn in this figure.

 (SVG created using [Finite State Machine Designer][FSMD])

 Unfortunately, this model is not able to express rule 2, 3 and 4 of [RFC4180][RFC4180].
 Three extra rules are added to address this: